Khinchin's constant

-In number theory, Aleksandr Yakovlevich Khinchin proved that for almost all real numbers x, coefficients ai of the continued fraction expansion of x have a finite geometric mean that is independent of the value of x and is known as Khinchin's constant.
+In number theory, Khinchin's constant is a mathematical constant related to the simple continued fraction expansions of many real numbers.
+In particular Aleksandr Yakovlevich Khinchin proved that for almost all real numbers x, the coefficients ai of the continued fraction expansion of x have a finite geometric mean that is independent of the value of x.
+It is known as Khinchin's constant and denoted by K0.